storytold/k4a-sys-temp/README.md

 Future plans
 ------
-This is temporarily missing the `depthengine` library, my plan is to statically compile this into the lib soon.

-Raise an issue if you'd like dynamic linking, but since `k4a` is such a niche library, I think it's very convenient to have it statically compiled for now.

-I'm also planning on writing a safe Rust wrapper library, `k4a-rs` to allow Rust-idiomatic (not raw pointers!) access to the libraries.
+I've started also planning on writing a safe Rust wrapper library, `k4a-rs` to allow Rust-idiomatic (not raw pointers!) access to the libraries.
 It will probably live in this repo and we'll move `k4a-sys` to a sub-directory here, the same way [`bzip2-rs` and `bzip2-sys`](https://github.com/alexcrichton/bzip2-rs) work.